gabrielbcn/thalestest/readme.md

 ### A few hints you may, or may not, need:

 If you have a problem: check that the ports are right.
-Map the ports accodingly.
+Map the ports accordingly.

 To upload the container in the kubernetes cluster you can choose to store it in dockerhub or any other way you see fit.